DCandelero/text2image_web/README.md

 # text2image_web

-A web interface to generate images by captions.
+A sample web page that takes text as an input and outputs the image result.
 This application uses dl models implemented in [Text to Image Generation with Semantic-Spatial Aware GAN](https://arxiv.org/abs/2104.00567)

 -----